lclem/lia/src/part1/NaturalDeduction.lagda.md

 _⊢ND_ = _⊢_
 ```

-For soundness, it suffices to show that natural deduction can be simulated by Hilbert-style proofs:
+For the soundness property , it suffices to show that natural deduction can be simulated by Hilbert-style proofs:

 ```
 ND→hilbert :